scimusmn/velour/readme.md

 ### Warning
 This is alpha code and is actively being developed and might break your systems.
 Please test before using on your systems.

+# TODO
+Write a Fabirc recipe to get the git origin URL as a string

 # Misc.
 Q: Velour?